- Foreign Study

-As a scholar working at the intersection of race, migration, and the built environment, I am intellectually invested in expanding the scope of postcolonial urban studies by excavating what Edward Said phrases as "overlapping territories and intertwined histories" across seemingly discrete geographic entities.
-Drawing from archival research and historical ethnography, my research examines transnational connections of ideas and things which have received little scholarly attention in architectural and urban history.
+As a scholar working at the intersection of race, migration, and the built environment, I am intellectually invested in expanding the scope of postcolonial urban studies by exploring what Edward Said phrases as "overlapping territories" and "intertwined histories" across seemingly discrete geographic entities.
+As an architectural historian with an ethnographic disposition, my research examines transnational connections of ideas and things which have received little scholarly attention in architectural history.
 Rather than viewing the study of colonial racism either as an ahistorical or aspatial field, my research approaches race and empire as inherent in contemporary global urbanism.
-In my work, I situate East Asia’s colonial space, which is arguably absent in postcolonial urban studies, in the global circuits of urban ideas and forms which circulate race and racism across continents.
-By tracing transnational trajectories of traveling architecture and urban forms, such as treaty ports, Chinatowns, elevated highways, urban renewal, and mosques, my work interrogates plural histories of racism and its spatial entanglements in East Asia.
+In my work, I situate East Asia's colonial space, which is arguably absent in postcolonial urban studies, in the global circuits of urban ideas and forms which circulate race and racism across continents.
+By examining transnational trajectories of traveling architecture and urban forms, such as migrant ships, treaty ports, Chinatowns, shophouses, elevated highways, and mosques, my work interrogates plural histories of racism and its spatial entanglements.

 Eom, Sujin.
 "Ruins of Colonial Violence: Migration, Proximity, and Anti-Chinese Riots in Korea."
 Environment and Planning D: Society and Space (Revise and Resubmit).

 Eom, Sujin.
 2023.
 "Bulldozing the Dead: Chinese, Citizenry, and Cemetery in Postcolonial South Korea."
 Modern Asian Studies, Vol. 57, No. 1, 53-69.

 Eom, Sujin.
 2020.
 "Infrastructures of Displacement: The Transpacific Travel of Urban Renewal during the Cold War."
 Planning Perspectives, Vol. 35, No. 2, 299-319.